-We recommend that Project Partners submit their progress reports to the Lead Partner after spending 70% of the funds from the received pre-financing payment, but at least every 8 months starting from the beginning of the project implementation period specified in the § 5 of the grant contract .
+We recommend that Project Partners submit their progress reports to the Lead Partner after spending 70% of the funds from the received pre-financing payment, but at least every 8 months.
 This means that the reporting periods are flexible.
 Partners should establish the deadlines for submitting the progress report in accordance with the project implementation schedule, which will be a part of the Grant contract, as well as the actual implementation and internal arrangements between the Project Partners.